EspressoSystems/espresso-sequencer/doc/zk-integration.md

 - We describe the high level structure of the circuit as well as the rollup L1 contract and how they are related.
 - We describe the use of an Espresso liveness escape hatch in the rollup L1 contract.

-When the escape hatch is activated, both integrations use the same circuit
- which corresponds to a mode where the rollup falls back to using its own (centralized) sequencer as shown in Figure 1.
+When a rollup is not integrated with Espresso, i.e. it uses its own centralized sequencer, its circuit only needs to check the correct update of the zkVM as depicted in Figure 1.
+This is also the circuit used when the escape hatch is activated, as in this case the rollup falls back to using its own centralized sequencer.
+When the escape hatch is not activated the circuit depicted in Figure 1 needs to be extended with additional gadgets in order to prove the transactions applied to the state are the one sequenced by Espresso.

 ![image](zk-rollup-default-sequencer.svg)